WalmsleyIsRad/WalmsleyIsRad.github.io/index.md

 # Loops Part 2 10/12/2018

 This week I learned that I overcomplicate my code.
 I learned that you need to split up each step in a program in order to make coding simpler.
 I learned that for loops and lists are very important in coding.
 I learned that going in for tutorial will make my life easier.
 I learned how to change variable types.
 I learned that 1 gigbyte is HUGE.

+---

+# Dictionaries 10/19/2018

+This week I was introduced to dictionaries.
+I learned that you need french brackets to create a dictionary.
+I learned that each key has a value in the dictionary.
+I learned that you can have lists inside dictionaries and dictionaries inside lists.
+I learned that you use the regular brackets to do anything else with a dictionary except create it.
+I learned that coding takes time and patience.